dmateusp/JustEat.International.ApiRecruitmentTest/README.md

 		Authorization: Basic VGVjaFRlc3RBUEk6dXNlcjI=
 		Host: api-interview.just-eat.com

-The task is to create a command line application using C# and Visual Studio 2012 that accepts a postcode as a parameter.
+The task is to create a command line application using C# and Visual Studio 2012 or later that accepts a postcode as a parameter.
 The application should then display the following information about each restaurant that delivers to that postcode.

 * Name
 * Rating